Erta Ale: Geology

 Erta Ale is 613 m high, with one or sometimes two active lava lakes at the summit which occasionally overflow on the south side of the volcano.
 It is notable for holding the longest-existing lava lake, present since at least 1906.
 Volcanoes with lava lakes are rare: there were only eight in the world reported in 2019.

 Erta Ale means "smoking mountain" in the local Afar language and its southernmost pit is known locally as "the gateway to hell".
 In 2009, it was mapped by a team from the BBC using three-dimensional laser techniques, in order for the mapping team to maintain a distance and avoid the lakes' searingly hot temperatures.

 Erta Ale is located in the Afar triple junction where three tectonic plates split apart: the African plate, the Arabian plate and the Somali plate.
 Specifically, it lies almost at the end of the southern Red Sea Rift, where tectonic extension (via normal faults) proceeds in conjunction with igneous intrusions to generate a new oceanic crust between Africa and Arabia.
 The volcano comprises mainly mafic lavas which were brought up to the surface by dike emplacement during a rifting event.

 A major eruption occurred on 25 September 2005 which killed 250 heads of livestock and forced thousands of nearby residents to flee.
 There was further lava flow in August 2007, forcing the evacuation of hundreds and leaving two missing.
-A new eruption started in November 3, 2008 at the Alu-Dalafilla volcanic centre, at the northern end of the Erta Ale range.
+A new eruption started on November 3, 2008 at the Alu-Dalafilla volcanic centre, at the northern end of the Erta Ale range.
 The latest eruptive activity started in January 2017, with outpouring of lava flows extending for kilometers from the vent, and lasted until March 2020; volcanic pulses have occurred since that time, lasting until at least April 2024.